How to search Google part 3 – How to use the advanced search tool

-In my opinion the purpose of searching Google isn’t just to get AN answer it is to get the BEST answer.
+In the last post I showed you the two ways to conduct a basic Google search.
+However, in my opinion, the purpose of searching Google isn’t just to get AN answer, it is to get the BEST answer.
 As such you want your students to think through the process of what are they researching and what would be the best way to find that answer.

-1. Remove words and phrases (red arrow):
+1. Remove words and phrases (red box):

-2. Choose the date (green arrow):
+2. Choose the date (green box):

 If you can get your students doing a basic and advanced search you are a long way towards teaching them to find relevant information – a skill which will become more and more essential as we head into the future.